tomvanwouwe1992/SOC_Paper/README.md

 For the muscle driven reaching simulations we provide two implementations.
  - The standard one: the covariance matrix is propagated in time using a shooting formulation
- - DCversion: the covariance matrix is propagated in time using a shooting formulation
+ - DCversion: the covariance matrix is propagated in time using a direct collocation formulation